us4useu/arrus/docs/content/installation/index.rst

 .. caution::

-    If you use **MSI GS65 notebook** and connect with the device via Thunderbolt-3 cable, you have to follow this extended startup procedure:
+    If you use the **MSI GS65 notebook** and connect with the device via a Thunderbolt-3 cable, you have to follow this extended startup procedure:

     1. Turn off the notebook and your device, plug off Thunderbolt-3 cable.